grimlucis/rpg-hack/99-appendix/dice.md

 ### Playing the GLOG with d6s only

 Six-sided dice are the most common dice, and are easily obtained.
 So, it makes sense that rules should exist for playing with only d6s.

+For ability score checks, roll 3d6 under.

+For attack rolls, roll 1d6:

+- Everyone hits on 1-3
+- Fighters hit on a 1-4
+- Light armor make this 1 point easier (1-4 or 1-5)
+- Heavy armor makes it 1 point worse (1-2 or 1-3)
+- Automatically hit unarmoured targets

+If you don't want to use the alternate method, you can use the conversion system detailed below.
 The distributions are skewed, but the game can still be played.

 Die | Alternative
 ----|------------